 Memphis has a good history of successful partnerships aimed at providing housing and community development programs and services to its citizens.
-A variety of public and private resources are coordinated to help Memphis' families and individuals through traditional and innovative approaches to meeting the needs.
+A variety of public and private resources are coordinated to help Memphis' families and individuals through traditional and innovative

 HCD will continue to work with key local government departments to carry out housing and community development strategies.
-These include but are not limited to Memphis Police Department, Memphis Fire Department, Public Works, Engineering, Public Services and Neighborhoods, General Services, the Office of Planning and Development, Shelby County Housing, Shelby County Health Department, Office
+These include but are not limited to Memphis Police Department, Memphis Fire Department, Public Works, Engineering, Public Services and Neighborhoods, General Services, the Office of Planning and Development, Shelby County Housing, Shelby County Health Department, Office of Community Services, Memphis Light Gas and Water, Shelby County Schools, and the Memphis Housing Authority.
+All of these departments have a role in shaping and maintaining healthy communities and HCD will communicate and coordinate with appropriate departments as needed.